-3.2.2.
-Create the Playbook to Generate the Mapping File
+3.4.2.
+Creating the Playbook to Generate the Mapping File

 The Ansible playbook used to generate the mapping file will prepopulate the file with the target (primary) site's entities.
-You then need to manually add the backup site's entities, such as IP addresses, cluster, affinity groups, affinity label, external LUN disks, authorization domains, roles, and vNIC profiles, to the file.
+You then must manually add the backup site's entities, such as IP addresses, cluster, affinity groups, affinity label, external LUN disks, authorization domains, roles, and vNIC profiles, to the file.

-The mapping file generation will fail if you have any virtual machine disks on the self-hosted engine's storage domain.
+The mapping file generation will fail if you have any virtual machine disks on the selfhosted engine's storage domain.
 Also, the mapping file will not contain an attribute for this storage domain because it must not be failed over.